 For more short films and documentaries, please click here.

 Vipassana in Prisons - History and Spread

 The practice of holding Vipassana courses in prisons was prevalent in Emperor Asoka's time, and now, after millenia, the mind-purification technique of Vipassana has reached one of the most miserable sections of the society again.
 The first Vipassana course was held in 1975 in Central Jail, Jaipur, Rajasthan.
 Convicts, undertrials, hardened criminals who participated in that Vipassana course received the key to liberation from chains even more shackling than those around their limbs - the chain of the habit pattern of the mind to generate negativities like anger, hatred and ill-will.
 After sucess of the first course, many more courses were held in Rajasthan state, however, it was only after almost 20 years that Vipassana established itself as a tool for social and prison reforms.
-It was Kiran Bedi, the then Inspector General of Prisons of Tihar Jail, the highest security prison in the country and the largest in Asia, who introduced Vipassana as one of the reform techniques of Tihar jail.
+It was Kiran Bedi, the then Inspector General of Prisons of Tihar Jail, the highest security prison in the country and the largest in Asia, who introduced Vipassana as one of the reform techniques in Tihar jail.
 The tremendous impact and change that it brought about in the prisoners was the turning point and very soon more and more prisons began organizing these meditation courses for the prisoners.